 We work in partnership with UK Athletics which, as the national governing body for the sport of athletics in the United Kingdom of Great Britain and Northern Ireland, is responsible for a number of high level functions, including the provision of world class performance athletics such as GB & NI international teams, rules and regulations for UK competition, licensing for coaches, competitions, officials and tracks, welfare and safeguarding, anti-doping and broadcasted events.

 England Athletics Board

 The Board of England Athletics, diverse and representative of the sport it serves, will oversee the delivery of our strategy.
-The Board is made up of two members of National Council, two Directors elected by the membership, one Executive Director and six independent Directors bringing expertise, experience and perspective from other sports.
+The Board is made up of two members of England Council, two Directors elected by the membership, one Executive Director and six independent Directors bringing expertise, experience and perspective from other sports.

-National and Regional Councils
+England and Regional Councils

 The nine Regional Councils act as the representative body for member clubs at a local level and will play an essential role in three pivotal areas to aid delivery and maintain member engagement:

 - generating feedback and ideas from clubs to develop insight to ensure support provided is solving problems and genuinely making a difference and is valued.
 This can be generated from networks etc.

 - conduit of information to clubs to aid effective communication so clubs feel informed, involved and valued

 - providing local knowledge to help support important national processes such as club affiliation, licensing, competition planning and education needs.